acharyadarshan/acharyadarshan.github.io/_posts/2020-03-20-web-pelican-pt1-setup.md

 needed by Pelican.

     > Where do you want to create your new web site? [.] .
     > What will be the title of this web site?
-Ayush Kumar Shah
+Darshan Acharya
     > Who will be the author of this web site?
-Ayush Kumar Shah
+Darshan Acharya
     > What will be the default language of this web site? [en] en
     > Do you want to specify a URL prefix? e.g., http://example.com   (Y/n) n
     > Do you want to enable article pagination?
 (Y/n) Y